My Eclectic Bites

 Instructions

-3. Add the diced onion, minced garlic, and white part of the green onion.
-Cook with frequent stirring until onion is slightly translucent.
+3. Add onion, garlic, and the white part of the green onion.
+Stir and cook until the onion is slightly translucent.

-5. Once the sauce starts to bubble, add the grated carrots and green part of the green onion.
-Continue to cook until most of the sauce is absorbed.
+5. Once the sauce starts to bubble, add grated carrots and the green parts of the green onion.
+Cook until most of the sauce is absorbed.

-6. Remove it from the heat and garnish it with toasted sesame seeds.
+6. Remove from the heat and garnish with sesame seeds.

 Notes